2011 El Reno–Piedmont tornado

-During the evening hours of May 24, 2011, a large, long-tracked and exceptionally intense EF5 tornado, commonly known as the El Reno–Piedmont tornado, impacted areas near or within the communities of El Reno, Piedmont, and Guthrie, killing nine people and injuring 181 others.
+During the late-afternoon hours of May 24, 2011, a large, long-tracked and exceptionally violent EF5 tornado, commonly known as the El Reno–Piedmont tornado, impacted areas near or within the communities of El Reno, Piedmont, and Guthrie, killing nine people and injuring 181 others.
 After producing incredible damage in several locations along a path of more than 60 mi, the tornado was given a rating of EF5 on the Enhanced Fujita scale, with peak wind speeds in excess of 210 mph, although a mobile Doppler radar found that the tornado possessed wind speeds of up to 295 mph.
 The tornado was the first F5/EF5 tornado to occur in Oklahoma since May 3, 1999, when an F5 tornado devastated areas in and around the Oklahoma City metropolitan area.

 The tornado touched down in southwestern Canadian County and quickly became violent, debarking numerous trees as it passed through areas several miles southwest of Calumet.
 As it approached and crossed I-40 west of El Reno, it reached its maximum intensity.
 A nearby 20,000 lb oil tanker truck that was parked at an oil production site near the interstate was thrown approximately 1 mi into a wooded gully.
-Several homes were swept completely away along I-40, trees were completely debarked, and the ground was heavily scoured in some areas.
+A farmhouse was destroyed along I-40.
 At the nearby Cactus-117 oil rig site, a 1,900,000 lb oil derrick was blown over and rolled three times.
-The tornado weakened slightly as it passed north of El Reno and continued northeast, producing EF3 to EF4 damage in rural areas.
+The tornado remained very violent as it passed north of El Reno and continued northeast, producing EF3 to EF4 damage in rural areas.
 The tornado then re-intensified and passed northwest of Piedmont at high-end EF4 intensity, leveling multiple homes and causing additional fatalities.
 Moving into Kingfisher County and Logan County south of Cashion, the tornado fluctuated several times between EF2 and EF3 intensity, causing varying degrees of damage.
 Afterwards, the tornado then rapidly weakened, causing EF0 to EF1 damage along the north side of Guthrie before dissipating.